yukihuyt/Grid_based_level_editor/README.md

 Code structure:
 ![code structure](/docs/structure01.png)

-Godot engine offers a lot of pre-defined classes that can be instantiated, extended or cuztomized then.
+Godot engine offers a lot of pre-defined classes that can be instantiated, extended or customized then.
+The nested relationship of the tree-like structure shown in the image above can be considered as leaf nodes be instantiated as features of root note.

-The `Main` is a basic `Node` class, which demonstrate the main scene of the project.
+The `Main` is a basic `Node` class, also the root node of the whole tree structure, which demonstrates the main scene of the project.

 In this demo, the `Main` contains 4 parts: